ICRAR/ngas/README.md

 In its core it is a HTTP based object storage system.
 It can be deployed on single small servers, or in globally distributed clusters.

-NGAS is written in Python 2.7, and thus highly portable.
+NGAS is written in Python, and thus highly portable.
+As of version 11 it supports both Python 2.7 and 3.5+.
 The implementation is pure Python, but there are a few dependencies on C libraries as well and that may restrict the ability to install it on some of the more exotic platforms.